shycats/VirtuCameraMaya/README.md

 VirtuCameraMaya is provided as a Python Maya® Plug-in.
 The installation is pretty straight forward:

-1. Unzip the archive, you can download it from the releases page.
+1. Unzip the archive, you can download it from https://github.com/shycats/VirtuCameraMaya/releases

 2. Copy the contents of the archive: a folder named virtuCameraMaya and a file named virtuCameraMayaPlugin.py